Welcome to the training sessions overview

 HPC introduction (3 hours)

 Although working on High Performance Computing (HPC) infrastructures is not rocket science, there are still a number of things you need to be aware of to do so efficiently.
-Note that this session is specific for (potential) users of the infrastructure managed by the Vlaams Supercopmuting Centrum (VSC).
+Note that this session is specific for (potential) users of the infrastructure managed by the Vlaams Supercomputing Centrum (VSC).

 Subjects: